-This bill defines the Attorney General (AG) as a solicitor of the state and specifies that the AG may elect to become a member of the Judges and Solicitors Retirement System (JSRS) on July 1, 2024.
+This bill defines the Attorney General (AG) as a solicitor of the state and specifies that the AG may elect to become a member of the Judges and Solicitors Retirement System (JSRS).
 Additionally, for purposes of calculating a retirement or other benefits, the salary used is the higher of the salary provided by law for the AG or a circuit solicitor.

-This bill will result in an increase in recurring expenses for the Attorney General's Office by approximately \$98,000 for the increase in employer contribution to JSRS if the AG elects to join JSRS.
-Additionally, the Attorney General's Office will be responsible for an additional \$98,000 to cover the retroactive employer contribution, resulting in a total increase in expense of \$196,000 in FY 2025-26 and \$98,000 each year thereafter.
+This bill will result in a increase in expenses for the Attorney General's Office by approximately \$98,000 beginning in FY 2025-26 for the increase in employer contribution to JSRS.
 The Attorney General's Office anticipates requesting an additional General Fund appropriation to cover this expense.
 Additionally, the actuarial report provided by the Public Employment Benefit Authority (PEBA) indicates the one-time expense to offset the unfunded liability resulting from this bill is estimated to be approximately \$1,270,000 in FY 2025-26.
 Also, the funded ratio of the system of 48.7 percent that will decrease to 48.6 percent if the change is not funded.